 The trail to Tineg, Abra’s Kaparkan Falls, our travel organizer warned, is “physically and emotionally taxing”.
-This was reiterated by the tourism representative who did the briefing for all travelers before we were allowed to load ride 6×6 SKW Military Trucks.
+This was reiterated by the tourism representative who did the briefing for all travelers before we were allowed to ride the 6×6 SKW Military Trucks.

 Now, sometimes the tour organizers and tourism officers would exaggerate for safety reasons.
 This time, though, it really is advisable not to continue if you’re not at your best state of health like if you’ve been drunk or sleepless from the night before.